The Creative, Performing and Visual Art Awards

 - Choir (any voicing with or without accompaniment)

-Applicants are strongly encouraged to consult with the Music Department before submission.
-Any other combinations of instruments than those listed above must be cleared in advance by contacting the Head of the Music Department, Dr. Daniel Monek <email@example.com> No recordings are required, though MIDI realizations may be included if desired.
+Any other combinations of instruments than those listed above must be cleared in advance by contacting the Associate Head of the Department of Music, Dr. Tom Koch: email@example.com.

 Upon notification of winning, award recipient must produce individual parts of the winning work by advance date given or prize will be forfeited.